AtLongLastAnalytics/AtLongLastAnalytics/README.md

 # Welcome to AtLongLastAnalytics <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px">

-AtLongLast Analytics helps organizations integrate data with their business processes to make meaningfull changes to how they operate.
-We do this by providing expert services in data engineering and analytics, data strategy and cloud solutions.
+AtLongLast Analytics helps organizations integrate data with their business processes to make meaningful changes to how they operate.
+We do this by providing expert services in data engineering and analytics, data strategy support and Azure cloud solutions.

-On our GitHub page, we share open-source software that we hope helps make new capability more accessible to the wider community, and educational projects which demonstrate real-world solutions using typical technologies.
+On our GitHub page, we share open-source software that we hope helps make new capability more accessible to the wider community.
+In the future we will be adding educational projects which demonstrate real-world solutions using typical technologies.

 🌱 We will be adding **exciting new** code repositories over the coming months!